 What is required for active management to create the potential for long-term outperformance?

-And, concentrating on a small number of things that you think will deliver exceptional performance because a huge bonus of a concentrated portfolio is that you can buy a lot of what you like.
+* Concentrating on a small number of companies you think will deliver exceptional performance because a huge bonus of a concentrated portfolio is that you can buy a lot of what you like.